Frequently asked questions about criminal intelligence legislation

 -

-One of the key objectives of Prime Minister Petteri Orpo’s Government Programme is to step up the combating of crime to improve people’s safety and security and trust in the authorities.
+One of the key objectives of the Programme of Prime Minister Petteri Orpo’s Government is to step up the combating of crime to improve people’s safety and security and trust in the authorities.
 Legislation evolves to respond to changes in the security environment, such as the development of organised crime and the various forms of associated serious crime.

 Criminal intelligence methods are essential, particularly in combating serious crime.
 This includes, for example, serious drug-related crime and its associated phenomena, various hybrid threats to internal security that manifest themselves as criminal activity, and threats that pose a serious risk to the life or health of large numbers of people.